Gabriel Range

 Death of a President was distributed by Newmarket Films in the US.
 Rex Reed of The New York Observer identified the film as "Clever, thoughtful, and totally believable.
 This is a film without a political agenda that everyone should see."[18]
-In the Toronto Star, Peter Howell said, "The film's deeper intentions ... elevate it into the company of such landmark works of historical argument as Peter Watkins's The War Game, Costa-Gavras's Z and, closer to home, Michel Brault's Orders (Les Ordres).
+In the Toronto Star, Peter Howell said: "The film's deeper intentions ... elevate it into the company of such landmark works of historical argument as Peter Watkins's The War Game, Costa-Gavras's Z and, closer to home, Michel Brault's Orders (Les Ordres).
 Every thinking person should see Death of a President."
 The film has been shown theatrically in more than 40 countries.

-Range was identified in Screen International's 2006 "Stars of Tomorrow" which labelled him a 'creator of innovative and convincing drama documentaries...acclaimed for their plausibility, naturalism and integrity.'
+Range was identified in Screen Internationals 2006 "Stars of Tomorrow" which labelled him a 'creator of innovative and convincing drama documentaries...acclaimed for their plausibility, naturalism and integrity.'

-In 2009 Range began production on I Am Slave.
+In 2009, Range began production on I Am Slave.
 Written by Jeremy Brock, the screenwriter of The Last King of Scotland and Mrs Brown, and produced by Andrea Calderwood, the film is based on Mende Nazer and Damien Lewis' book Slave.
 Starring Wunmi Mosaku, Isaach de Bankole, Hiam Abbass and Lubna Azabal, the film had its international premiere at the 2010 Toronto Film Festival.
-The Hollywood Reporter praised Range's subtle touch, describing the film as 'heart-wrenching' and 'unexpectedly gripping.'
-Writing in the Daily Telegraph, Josh Prince described it as 'a film of jolting accuracy and real emotional clout.'
+The Hollywood Reporter praised Range's subtle touch, describing the film as "heart-wrenching" and "unexpectedly gripping".
+Writing in the Daily Telegraph, Josh Prince described it as "a film of jolting accuracy and real emotional clout".
 The premiere of the film in the United Kingdom was on Channel 4 in 2010, making it eligible for the 2011 BAFTA Television Awards; it was nominated in the Best Single Drama category.
 I Am Slave also won Best UK Film at the 2010 UK Music Video and Screen Awards and was nominated for a Broadcast Award (Best Single Drama) and a One World Media Award.